 Think about what you’d like to save for (college tuition, children, a new home, college for yourself, children or grandchildren).
 Then consider how long it will take to cut expenses, be careful and wise, and save towards your goals.

-Make these resolutions a family effort for your family
+Make these resolutions a family effort for your entire family

 We hope these ideas for wise stewardship have been a blessing.
 You have now reached the end of another year.
 As you enter continue in life, if you have not started with wise and Godly stewardship yet, start now.
 If you have started, then take an extra step or two and make your future even better.
 Godly stewardship is a blessing.